Unboxing LLMs > loading...

 10.1 Choosing the Right Approach

-4. Implementation complexity: How much engineering effort can you invest in custom solutions?
+4. How much engineering pain can you tolerate?
+Simple scaling vs. complex custom architectures?

 10.2 Implementation Tips